 In accordance with the Common Terms Agreement signed with the lenders, the Company is required to swap the floating rate interest due on its borrowings to fixed rate interest through interest rate swaps.
 Accordingly, the Company entered into a number of forward starting interest rate swaps from January 2014 to August 2036 to hedge variable rate interest payments on its outstanding debt and future debt issuances.
 On 26 November 2020, the Company entered into two additional voluntary interest rate swaps to replace expiring swap coverage.
 All of these swaps have been classified as cash flow hedges.
-The decrease in the fair value of the outstanding interest rate swaps as of 31 December 2021 amounting to KD 27,419,965 (2020: increase of KD 21,003,795) has been taken to other comprehensive income and classified as hedge reserve in equity.
+The decrease in the fair value of the outstanding interest rate swaps as of 31 December 2022 amounting to KD 63,219,020 (2021: decrease of KD 27,419,965) has been taken to other comprehensive income and classified as hedge reserve in equity.